Louis Koo

-Louis Koo Tin-lok (古天樂; born 21 October 1970) is a Hong Kong actor, singer and film producer.
-He began his professional career as an actor in local television series, winning TVB's Best Actor award in 1999 and 2001.
-After 2001, he fully focused on film career and became one of the stalwarts of the Hong Kong film industry.
-In 2018, Koo was awarded the Hong Kong Film Award for Best Actor, Asian Film Award for Best Actor and the Hong Kong Film Directors' Guild Award for Best Actor for his performance in the 2017 film Paradox.
+Louis Koo Tin-lok (古天樂; born 21 October 1970) is a Hong Kong actor, singer, and film producer.
+He began his professional career as an actor in local television series, receiving recognition for his roles in The Condor Heroes 95 (1995), Detective Investigation Files IV (1999), and A Step into the Past (2001).
+After 2001, Koo shifted his focus to films and became one of the stalwarts of the Hong Kong film industry.

+Koo has collaborated frequently with director Johnnie To, starring in films such as Throw Down (2004), Election 2 (2006), Romancing in Thin Air (2012), and Drug War (2012).
+His other high-profile films include Protégé (2007), Run Papa Run (2008), Connected (2008), Overheard (2009), The White Storm (2013), Paradox (2017), A Witness Out of the Blue (2019), and Twilight of the Warriors: Walled In (2024).
+For his performance in Paradox, Koo was awarded the Hong Kong Film Award for Best Actor, Asian Film Award for Best Actor, and the Hong Kong Film Directors' Guild Award for Best Actor.

 Early life

-Koo's father was an actor and then changed career to a businessman.
-Koo was born and received education in Hong Kong.
-He is an alumnus of St. Teresa's School Kowloon and Carmel Secondary School.
+Koo Tin-lok was born in Hong Kong on 21 October 1970, and educated there.
+His father was an actor who later became a businessman.
+Koo is an alumnus of St. Teresa's School Kowloon and Carmel Secondary School.

 Teenage life

 Koo, along with his friends, were convicted by the court because of robbing in November 1990.
 Koo was sentenced to 22 months in the Correctional Services Lai King Training Centre.
 He neither mentioned nor acknowledged the event to the public after joining the entertainment industry, only after being exposed by the media in 1994.